The Inter House Sport: Creating Good Memories

 This is a story that I have always kept with me, always at the back of my head, a memory neatly tucked away, and I didn't think that I would share or would need to write this until I was on my Facebook looking at some pictures, and I couldn't help but remember the times and I got emotional enough to cry.

-Anyways- I did participate, the dream was fulfilled, I just was not able to complete the race.
+Anyways- I did participate, the dream was fulfilled; I just was not able to complete the race.

 So, my friends and I decided that we are going to take a lot of pictures, though mindfully, I have other plans for the pictures, as these pictures would later become accounts of stored memories, and good remembrance of my time in Nigeria.

 Earlier during the day, there were lots of vendors selling sweets, food, street foods, and all at the venue.
 I had remembered two of them, one was selling shea fruits and the other was selling cashew fruits.
-I thought that I would take the shea because the cashew might ruin my clothes, but on the other hand, the cashew had already been sliced and so, I need not worry about the juice getting on my clothes.
-Later, and I mean years later, when I reflect on this day, I would come to attach some meanings to why I haven't chosen the shea fruit (because it is emi), if you're familiar with Yoruba words and marking, (emi) in another tone can mean life.
+I thought that I would take the shea because the cashew might ruin my clothes.
+But, on the other hand, the cashew had already been sliced and so, I need not worry about the juice getting on my clothes.
+Later, and I mean years later, when I reflect on this day, I would come to attach some meanings to why I haven't chosen the shea fruit (because it is emi), if you're familiar with Yoruba words and marking, (emi) in another tone means, life.

-I posted the picture I had in November 2007 on Facebook earlier this year; and weirdly enough, about seven years after moving to Canada, and around the same month or time, I had another picture (though with a little less action and efizzy) like the 2007's; although, this time, with a new friend that I made.
-And it was another culture shock.
-I put the two side by side to see how far I have come, and how I have survived and exist consciously in both worlds.
-Nostalgia!
+I posted the picture I had in November 2007 on Facebook earlier this year; and weirdly enough, about seven years (2013/2014) after moving to Canada, and around the same month or time, I had another picture (though with a little less action and efizzy) unlike the 2007's.
+But this time, with a new friend that I made.
+FYI, the efizzy was stolen from my sister's picture with her friend, and I was going to recreate the exact style, but our shutterbug was busy I guess, so I hadn't the confidence to ask or show my friend how we should take the picture.

 I know that I have been smiling in the picture, but I had also been crying at how close, how short life is